mstksg/inCode/copy/entries/invent-matrices.md

 I hope this post serves to demystify matrices, matrix addition, and multiplication for you, and help you see why they are defined the way that they are.
-Furthermore, I hope it gives some insight on why matrices are useful in linear algebra, and also how similar encodings can help you with manipulating other types of functions!
+Furthermore, I hope that it gives some insight on why matrices are useful in linear algebra, and also how similar encodings can help you with manipulating other types of functions!